- End of 2nd Half

 Premier League – Follow the Football match between Manchester City and Stoke City live with Eurosport.
 The match starts at 15:00 on 14 October 2017.
 Our live coverage lets you follow all the key moments as they happen.

-Who will come out on top in the battle of the managers Josep Guardiola or Mark Hughes?
+Who will come out on top in the battle of the managers Josep Guardiola or Paul Lambert?
 Find out by following our live matchcast.

 Have your say by voting on who will win between Manchester City and Stoke City?
 Enjoy some pre-match reading with related articles about these two Enjoy some pre-match reading with related articles about these two Football teams.